Guidelines for law enforcement

 Read our instructions on how to locate a Periscope username.

-We accept requests from law enforcement to preserve records, which constitute potentially relevant evidence in legal proceedings.
+Where legally appropriate, we accept requests from law enforcement to preserve records that constitute potentially relevant evidence in legal proceedings.
 We will preserve, but not disclose, a temporary snapshot of the relevant account records for 90 days pending service of valid legal process.

 Preservation requests, in accordance with applicable law, should: